Learn how to get certified in divorce real estate and why CDREs get leads and listing from divorce attorneys.

 And I think that’s the same path for, for a, you know, a practitioner through your community.
 So

-So the court has all the power to make all the decisions.
+So the court has the power to make all the decisions.

-So before a real estate agent gets into the divorce niche, you need to understand what the role of the court is, what the role of lawyers what, what the role of a real estate expert is.
+So before a real estate agent gets into the divorce niche, you need to understand the role of the court, the role of lawyers, and the role of real estate experts.
 Then I get into the divorce listing process.
 There’s a very specific way that I do and handle my listings.

 Why divorce listings are different from other real estate leads [00:21:46]

 Laurel Starks: One of those is how to approach and handle a divorce listing.
 I mean, there’s just a very different way.
 You can’t go into it the same way you go into a listing consultation with a family friend or with, you know, a FSBO or something.
 It’s a very different approach.
 And then the third one is how do you market yourself to your database?